Prices & Booking

 Dear Guests, due the current situation we currently don't offer our Hop On Hop Off City Tour Potsdam at the moment.
 We will be happy to host you once leasure and travel activities resume to normal again and will announce the starting date of the tour accordingly

 .
-Since then, you are welcome to join our other sigtseeing tour "Alter Fritz", starting daily at 11.15 am from main station Potsdam, exit north.
+Since then, you are welcome to join our other sigtseeing tour "Alter Fritz", starting daily at 11.15 am from main station Potsdam, exit north (currently not running).
 Thank you for your understanding, stay healthy.

 Prices & Booking